remotehack/remotehack.github.io/_hacks/09_code_retreat.md

 - Session 1: All together, solving Game of Life on paper & experimenting with TDD.
 - Session 2: In pairs doing TDD ping-pong.
 The constraint was "subversive developer".
 One person writes the best tests, and the other tries to write the worst code that passes those tests.
 - Session 3: In pairs doing driver/navigator ("strong style").
 The constraint was to have no mutable state.
-- Session 4:In pairs doing driver/navigator, no conditionals.
+- Session 4: In pairs doing driver/navigator, no conditionals.
 - Session 5: Mob programming with one driver.
 The constraint was to have no variables in any of our code (including tests).